Shreek12/Adversarial-Attacks-on-Faceguard/README.md

-🛡️ FaceGuard Security Assessment — Red Team & Blue Team

-This project extends the FaceGuard facial recognition system developed by performing a full AI security assessment using a structured Red Team / Blue Team methodology.
-The goal is to evaluate how an adversary could compromise the system through model stealing and adversarial attacks, and how defensive strategies such as adversarial training can improve robustness.

-##**Project Overview**
-FaceGuard is a CNN‑based facial recognition system that controls access to a secure server room.
-Only three employees are authorised:

-CEO — ID 0
-CTO — ID 5
-System Administrator — ID 10

-In this coursework, we investigate whether an attacker with black‑box access (query‑only) can:
--Steal the model
--Generate adversarial examples
--Transfer attacks to the real system
--Bypass access control (targeted impersonation)
--Be defended against using adversarial training

-**Red Team Tasks**
-**Task 1 — Victim Model Setup (Prerequisite)**
-The original FaceGuard CNN from CW1 is loaded and evaluated on the Augmented Olivetti Faces dataset.

-Architecture: 2‑block CNN (Conv → BN → ReLU → Pool → FC)

-Dataset: 2000 images, 40 classes

-Clean Test Accuracy: 98.75% (meets ≥85% requirement)

-This model acts as the victim/target model for all attacks.

-**Task 2 — Model Stealing Attack**
-An attacker with query‑only access steals the model by:
-Black‑box query wrapper
-Only returns predicted labels — no gradients or internal details.
-Surrogate dataset creation
-All training images are queried to obtain stolen labels.
-Proxy model training
-A lighter CNN (ProxyCNN) is trained on the stolen dataset.

-Results
-Proxy Test Accuracy: 94.00%
-Victim Accuracy: 98.75%
-Fidelity Gap: 4.75%

-The proxy successfully mimics the victim model and is strong enough for adversarial crafting.

-**Task 3 — Adversarial Attacks on Proxy Model** Implemented Attacks
-FGSM (untargeted)
-PGD (untargeted, iterative)
-Targeted PGD (non‑authorised → CEO impersonation)

-Robustness Evaluation
-Accuracy vs. epsilon curves show:

-FGSM collapses accuracy at ε ≥ 0.05
-PGD is even stronger — accuracy drops to 0% at small epsilons Proxy model is highly vulnerable
-Targeted Attack
-A non‑authorised user (e.g., ID 39) is modified to impersonate the CEO (ID 0).

-Result:

-Proxy model predicts 0
-Victim model also predicts 0
-Targeted impersonation attack succeeds and transfers This demonstrates a severe security risk.

-**Task 4 — Transferability Attack**
+# FaceGuard AI Security Assessment

+This repository contains the full Red Team / Blue Team security evaluation of **FaceGuard**, the facial recognition access‑control system developed in CW1.
+The project investigates how an attacker can steal the model, generate adversarial examples, transfer attacks to the real system, and how adversarial training can defend against these threats.

+---

+## 1. Overview

+FaceGuard is a CNN‑based facial recognition system trained on the Augmented Olivetti Faces dataset (40 classes).
+Only three employees are authorised for server‑room access:

+- CEO (ID 0)
+- CTO (ID 5)
+- System Administrator (ID 10)

+This coursework evaluates the security of FaceGuard using:

+- Model Stealing
+- FGSM and PGD Adversarial Attacks
+- Targeted Impersonation Attacks
+- Transferability Analysis
+- Adversarial Training Defence

+---

+## 2. Victim Model (FaceGuard)

+- Architecture: 2‑block CNN (Conv → BN → ReLU → MaxPool → FC)
+- Dataset: Augmented Olivetti Faces (2000 images, 40 classes)
+- Clean Test Accuracy: **98.75%**

+This model acts as the **victim/target** for all attacks.

+---

+## 3. Task 2 — Model Stealing (Proxy Model)

+An attacker with black‑box access queries the victim model to build a surrogate dataset.

+### Steps:
+1. Query victim model for labels
+2. Train a smaller CNN (ProxyCNN) on stolen labels
+3. Compare proxy vs victim performance

+### Results:
+- Proxy Model Accuracy: **94.00%**
+- Victim Model Accuracy: 98.75%
+- Fidelity Gap: 4.75%

+The proxy successfully mimics the victim and is suitable for adversarial crafting.

+---

+## 4. Task 3 — Adversarial Attacks on Proxy Model

+### Implemented Attacks:
+- FGSM (untargeted)
+- PGD (untargeted, iterative)
+- Targeted PGD (non‑authorised → CEO impersonation)

+### Key Findings:
+- FGSM accuracy collapses at epsilon ≥ 0.05
+- PGD reduces accuracy to **0%** at small epsilons
+- Targeted PGD successfully forces a non‑authorised user to be classified as **CEO (ID 0)**
+- The targeted attack also fools the victim model

+This demonstrates a serious impersonation risk.

+---

+## 5. Task 4 — Transferability Attack

 Adversarial examples crafted on the proxy model are tested on the victim model.

-Transferability Findings
+### Results:
-FGSM and PGD adversarial examples successfully fool the victim model Transfer rate increases with epsilon
+- FGSM and PGD adversarial examples transfer successfully
-PGD‑crafted examples transfer more reliably
+- Transfer rate increases with epsilon
-Targeted impersonation (→ CEO) also transfers
+- Targeted impersonation attack also transfers

-Implication
-Even without access to the victim model’s architecture or gradients, an attacker can still bypass FaceGuard using a stolen proxy.

-##**Blue Team Task**
+This shows that even black‑box attackers can bypass FaceGuard.

+---

-**Task 5 — Adversarial Training Defence**
+## 6. Task 5 — Adversarial Training Defence

-A new model, Robust_FaceGuard, is trained using PGD adversarial training.
+A new model, **Robust_FaceGuard**, is trained using PGD adversarial training.
-Defence Steps
-Generate PGD adversarial examples during training Train model on both clean + adversarial samples Evaluate robustness against FGSM and PGD

-Results
+### Results:
-Clean accuracy decreases (expected tradeoff)
+- Clean accuracy decreases (expected tradeoff)
-Robust accuracy significantly improves Robust_FaceGuard withstands higher epsilons compared to original FaceGuard
+- Robust accuracy improves significantly
+- Robust_FaceGuard withstands higher epsilons compared to original FaceGuard

-Accuracy–Robustness Tradeoff
+### Conclusion:
+Adversarial training improves robustness but reduces clean accuracy.
-Original model: high clean accuracy, poor robustness Robust model: slightly lower clean accuracy, much higher adversarial resilience In real‑world access control, robustness is more important than marginal clean accuracy gains
+For real‑world access control, robustness is more important than small accuracy gains.

-Key Visualisations Included
-Victim model training curves
-Proxy model training curves
-FGSM & PGD accuracy vs. epsilon

-Transferability comparison (proxy vs. victim)
-Targeted attack visualisation (original, adversarial, perturbation) Robust vs. non‑robust model comparison plots
+---

-## Technologies Used
+## 7. Technologies Used

-Python
+- Python
-PyTorch
+- PyTorch
-NumPy
+- NumPy
-Matplotlib
+- Matplotlib
-Scikit‑Learn
+- Scikit‑Learn
-Seaborn
+- Seaborn

-##**Project Structure**
-Code
+---

+## 8. Project Structure

+CW2/
+│
 ├── augmented_faces.npy
 ├── augmented_labels.npy
 ├── best_faceguard_model.pth
 ├── CW2_ShreeyaKangutkar.ipynb
-├── README.md
-└── images/ (optional visualisations)
+└── README.md

+---

-## Academic Context
+## 9. Academic Context
-This project was completed as part of:

 ELE8100 – CyberAI
 MSc Applied Cyber Security
 Queen’s University Belfast
 Academic Year 2025/26

+---

-## AI Assistance Declaration
+## 10. AI Assistance Declaration
-This coursework includes AI‑assisted support for:

-Structuring explanations
-Improving clarity of markdown analysis
+AI assistance was used for structuring explanations and improving clarity of markdown documentation.
-All code implementation, attack logic, and analysis were authored by the me.
+All code, attack implementations, and analysis were authored by the student.